 - Optional: Paper filter or a “crutch” (many rolling papers come with filters)

-How to roll a joint — step by step
+How to roll a joint: step by step instructions

-- Place the ground cannabis inside the basin of the rolling paper and tamp it down.
+Place the ground cannabis inside the basin of the rolling paper and tamp it down.
 Make sure not to tamp it down too tight, which will make it pull less smoothly.

 Here’s a video that demonstrates a relatively easy method: